Sentences of imprisonment for young people

 - A plan is made with the young person and their family and supporters before the young person is released.

-- On release the young person may have additional conditions imposed to protect the public and to try to ensure a good start in the community.
+- On release the young person may have additional conditions imposed to protect the public.
+This also is to try to ensure a good start in the community.

 - Key services are identified to help the young person continue the progress started during the custodial part of their sentence.